Endocannabinoid system

 - digestion

-Studies have shown that patients with conditions such as Parkinson's, arthritis or chronic pain have higher endocannabinoid levels.
-This led to the theory that the endocannabinoid system is the natural way to regulate “homeostasis” – the stable, internal balance of the human body.
+Studies have shown that patients with conditions such as Parkinson's disease, arthritis, or chronic pain have higher endocannabinoid levels.
+This has led to the theory that the endocannabinoid system is the natural way to regulate "homeostasis"—the stable, internal balance of the human body.

 Cannabinoids as medicine

-The endocannabinoid system has quickly become an area of interest to scientists, doctors and researchers alike.
+The endocannabinoid system has rapidly become a field of interest to scientists, doctors, and researchers alike.
 It is a complex system that plays many important roles in the human body.

-The use of medical cannabis is the most effective method known to stimulate the endocannabinoid system.
-The exogenous cannabinoids THC and CBD interact with the endocannabinoid system and produce extensive therapeutic effects.
-That's why they became a widely prescribed medicine around the world.
-MEDCAN is committed to ensuring that access to medical cannabis will soon become better in Switzerland.
+The use of medical cannabis is the most effective known method for stimulating the endocannabinoid system.
+The exogenous cannabinoids THC and CBD interact with the endocannabinoid system, producing widespread therapeutic effects.
+This is why they have become a frequently prescribed medicine worldwide.
+MEDCAN is committed to improving access to medical cannabis in Switzerland as well.

 Cannabinoids

-Cannabinoids are natural chemical messengers in the body.
-They occur in large numbers and can be assigned to the categories endogenous or exogenous.
+Cannabinoids are natural chemical messengers of the body.
+They occur in large numbers and can be classified as either endogenous or exogenous.

-“Endo” means “having its origins in the body”.
+"Endo" means "originating in the body."
 Endogenous cannabinoids are produced in the body.
-They interact with the cannabinoid receptors and regulate basic functions such as mood, appetite, pain, sleep, etc.
+They interact with cannabinoid receptors and regulate basic functions such as mood, appetite, pain, sleep, etc.

-This is the name given to cannabinoids that are supplied to the body via the food chain, mucous membranes, lungs, etc. They are commonly found in cannabis, such as tetrahydrocannabinol (THC) and cannabidiol (CBD).
-When ingested, they send signals to the ECS and produce physical and psychological effects in the body.
+Cannabinoids are those that enter the body through the food chain, mucous membranes, lungs, etc. They are commonly found in cannabis, such as tetrahydrocannabinol (THC) and cannabidiol (CBD).
+When ingested, they send signals to the endocannabinoid system (ECS) and produce physical and psychological effects in the body.

 Endocannabinoids – the body's own cannabinoids

 Endocannabinoids are cannabinoids produced in the human body.
-They are formed within the body fatty acids such as Omega-3.
-The two most well-known endocannabinoids today are:
+They are formed within fatty acids such as omega-3.
+The two best-known endocannabinoids today are:

 Anandamide is the first endocannabinoid discovered by scientists.
-Its name comes from the Sanskrit word “Ananda” and means “bliss”.
-It plays an important role in regulating appetite and pain.
-Its effect on the body is comparable to that of cannabis.
-Feelings such as joy or euphoria and the reward system are also influenced by anandamide.
-Research has shown that exercise promotes the release of anandamide.
+Its name comes from the Sanskrit word "Ananda," meaning "bliss."
+It plays a key role in regulating appetite and pain.
+Its effects on the body are comparable to those of cannabis.
+Feelings such as joy and euphoria, as well as the reward system, are also influenced by anandamide.
+Studies have shown that physical activity promotes the release of anandamide.

-2-Arachidonylglycerol (2-AG) is an endocannabinoid that activates the cannabinoid receptors CB1 and CB2.
-In rats, it has been detected in the brain, liver, lungs, spleen and kidneys.
+2-Arachidonoylglycerol (2-AG) is an endocannabinoid that activates the cannabinoid receptors CB1 and CB2.
+It has been detected in the brain, liver, lungs, spleen, and kidneys of rats.

-These endocannabinoids are called “short-term” neurotransmitters (messengers) because they are only produced when the body signals that it needs them acutely.
-There are many other endocannabinoids such as noladine ether, virodhamine and N-arachidonoyldopamine (NADA).
+These endocannabinoids are called "short-term" neurotransmitters (messenger substances) because they are only produced when the body signals an urgent need for them.
+Many other endocannabinoids exist, such as noladinether, virodhamine, and N-arachidonoyldopamine (NADA).
 However, their role in the body is not yet fully understood.

-It is now believed that endocannabinoids control essential physical functions and patterns.
-Ethan Russo, a cannabis researcher and member of various international organizations, believes that low cannabinoid levels could be the cause of numerous diseases.
-This deficiency potentially causes serious illnesses such as chronic pain or fibromyalgia, which are related to the endocannabinoid system.
+It is now widely believed that endocannabinoids regulate essential bodily functions and patterns.
+Ethan Russo, a cannabis researcher and member of various international organizations, suggests that low cannabinoid levels could be the cause of numerous diseases.
+This deficiency may contribute to serious conditions such as chronic pain or fibromyalgia, which are linked to the endocannabinoid system.

 The counterparts to endocannabinoids are exogenous cannabinoids such as THC or CBD.
-These enter the body when cannabis is consumed and remain there for a long time.
-They activate the endocannabinoid system (ECS) more strongly than endogenous/natural cannabinoids.
+These enter the body through cannabis use and remain there for extended periods.
+They activate the endocannabinoid system (ECS) more strongly than endogenous/naturally occurring cannabinoids.

 Research has shown that the cannabinoid THC binds to both receptors (CB1 and CB2) and activates them in the same way as an endocannabinoid.
-The effects of THC are generally considered psychological, but this compound does much more than produce a high.
-THC has been proven to help with chronic pain, nausea, loss of appetite, asthma and glaucoma (specifically brain tumors).
-Additionally, THC has been proven to be effective in treating cancer.
+The effects of THC are generally considered psychological, but this compound does far more than just produce a high.
+It has been shown that THC helps with chronic pain, nausea, loss of appetite, asthma, and glaucoma (specifically, brain tumors).
+Furthermore, THC has been shown to be effective in cancer treatment.

-CBD actually does not bind to any receptors, but instead acts as an inhibitor for the enzyme FAAH.
-This slows or prevents the breakdown of anandamide - possibly one of the most crucial endocannabinoids in the body.
+CBD does not actually bind to any receptors, but instead acts as an inhibitor of the FAAH enzyme.
+This slows down or prevents the breakdown of anandamide – possibly one of the most crucial endocannabinoids in the body.
 The result is an accumulation of anandamide in the brain.

-While we are aware that THC has an obvious psychological effect on the mind, CBD is thought to be effective on a physiological level - that is, it has effects on the organism.
-It works as follows for serious illnesses:
+While we are aware that THC has an obvious psychological effect on the mind, CBD is considered effective on a physiological level – that is, it has an effect on the organism.
+It works in the following ways for serious illnesses:

 - Inhibition of tumor growth

-- Relieving pain from muscle spasms or neuropathic pain (nerve pain)
+- Relief from pain caused by muscle cramps or neuropathic pain (nerve pain)

 Cannabinoid receptors – the signal receivers

-So far, two types of cannabinoid receptors have been identified: the CB1 receptor, which is located primarily on neurons, and the CB2 receptor, which is located primarily on cells of the immune system.
-In addition, there is evidence for the existence of other, as yet unidentified, receptors.
+To date, two cannabinoid receptor types have been identified: the CB1 receptor, primarily located on neurons, and the CB2 receptor, primarily located on immune system cells.
+Furthermore, there is evidence suggesting the existence of other, as yet unidentified, receptors.

-Although CB1 receptors are found throughout the human body, they are predominantly found in the brain and spinal cord, i.e. in the central nervous system.
-They are concentrated in regions associated with the behaviors.
+CB1 receptors are found throughout the human body, but predominantly in the brain and spinal cord, that is, in the central nervous system.
+They are concentrated in regions associated with behavior.
 For example, they influence the hypothalamus, which helps regulate appetite, and the amygdala, which plays a role in memory and the emotional processing of experiences.
-They are also found in nerve endings, where they reduce the sensation of pain.
+They are also found in nerve endings, where they reduce the perception of pain.

-CB2 receptors are typically concentrated in immune cells, the gastrointestinal tract and the peripheral (outer) nervous system.
-When the receptors are activated, they trigger an anti-inflammatory immune response: This is believed to influence the body's immune response in certain diseases.
+CB2 receptors are typically found in high concentrations in immune cells, the gastrointestinal tract, and the peripheral (outer) nervous system.
+When activated, these receptors trigger an anti-inflammatory immune response, which is believed to influence the body's immune response in certain diseases.

-“Clinical endocannabinoid deficiency could be the cause of numerous diseases, including chronic pain, migraines, irritable bowel syndrome and fibromyalgia, according to cannabis researcher Ethan Russo.”
+"According to cannabis researcher Ethan Russo, a clinical endocannabinoid deficiency could be the cause of numerous diseases, including chronic pain, migraines, irritable bowel syndrome, and fibromyalgia."

-“MEDCAN is committed to providing safe, affordable care for all to ensure that financial resources do not exclude anyone from the benefits of medical cannabis use.”
+"MEDCAN is committed to ensuring safe and affordable access for everyone, so that financial resources do not exclude anyone from the benefits of medical cannabis use."

 Sources: